Skip to main content

 Creating variant sections

-In order to define component variants, you need to collect all variants of a component under a section, e.g. one section for your button component, another section for your text field component.
-You can select a component or multiple components, right-click and select “New Section from Selection”.
+To define component variants in Zeplin, first, you need to group all variants of a component into a section—for example, one section for button variants and another for text field variants.
+Select the relevant components, right-click, and choose “New Section from Selection”.

-Now you'll set these sections as variant sections.
-Variant sections act just like a regular section but provide functionality specific to component variants.
-All you need to do is to click on the blue icon that appears next to the section menu on the top right.
-Once you do that, Zeplin converts the section into a variant section, and all components under that section become variants of each other.
+After this step, you can set these sections as variant sections.
+They function like regular sections but include properties specific to component variants.
+To do this, click the blue icon next to the section menu in the top right.
+Once activated, Zeplin converts the section into a variant section, and all components within it become variants of each other.

 ☝️ The blue variant menu on the top right indicates that the section is a variant section.